snguyenthanh/better_profanity/README.md

 However, this library has not supported all languages yet, such as *Chinese*.

+## Wordlist
+Most of the words in the default [wordlist](./better_profanity/profanity_wordlist.txt) are referred from [Full List of Bad Words and Top Swear Words Banned by Google](https://github.com/RobertJGabriel/Google-profanity-words).

+The wordlist contains a total of __106,992 words__, including 317 words from the default [profanity_wordlist.txt](./better_profanity/profanity_wordlist.txt) and their variants by modified spellings.

+Its total size in memory is 10.49+MB.

 ## Usage
 By default, on the first `.censor()` call, function `.load_censor_words()` generates all possible [leetspeak](https://en.wikipedia.org/wiki/Leet) words, from [profanity_wordlist.txt](./better_profanity/profanity_wordlist.txt), to be used to compare against the input texts.
 The full mapping of the library can be found in [profanity.py](./better_profanity/profanity.py#L9-L18).